splunk/public-o11y-docs/gdi/get-data-in/rum/android/configure-rum-android-instrumentation.rst

 You can capture additional request and response headers using the HTTP instrumentations.
 Additional headers appear with the ``http.request.header.`` and ``http.response.header.`` prefixes.

-To capture additional headers, provide a list of headers that you want to capture to the builder, as in the following example:
+To capture additional headers, provide the builder with a list of headers to catch.
+For example:

 .. code-block:: java